nextthingco/docs/CHIP_Pro_DKit-Docs/source/includes/_connectcontrol.md

 **Onboard LEDs**

-The Dev board provides ten onboard LEDs to make it easy to test your GPIO skills without having to wire anything up.
-Eight of these LEDs can be turned on and off with standard Linux sysfs commands to the GPIO pins CSIDO to CSID7 which are seen as 132 - 139 in sysfs.
+The Dev board provides ten onboard LEDs to make testing the GPIOs easy without having to wire anything up.
+Eight of these LEDs are connected to digital I/O pins that can be turned on and off with standard Linux sysfs commands.
+These are pins CSIDO to CSID7 which are seen as 132 - 139 in sysfs.

 **Blinkenlights Image**